Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning

-In reconstructing the ST $D^-$ meson, charged tracks detected in the MDC are required to be within a polar angle ($\theta$) range of $|\rm{cos\theta}|<0.93$, where $\theta$ is defined with respect to the $z$-axis, which is the symmetry axis of the MDC.
-For charged tracks not originating from $K_S^0$ decays, the distance of closest approach to the interaction point (IP) must be less than 10\,cm along the $z$-axis, $V_{z}$, and less than 1\,cm in the transverse plane, $V_{xy}$.
+For reconstructing the ST $D^-$ meson, charged tracks detected in the MDC were required to be within a polar angle ($\theta$) range of $|\rm{cos\theta}|<0.93$, where $\theta$ is defined with respect to the $z$-axis, which is the symmetry axis of the MDC.
+For charged tracks not originating from $K_S^0$ decays, the distance of closest approach to the interaction point (IP) was required to be less than 10\,cm along the $z$-axis, $V_{z}$, and less than 1\,cm in the transverse plane, $V_{xy}$.
 Particle identification~(PID) for charged tracks combines measurements of the energy loss in the MDC~(d$E$/d$x$) and the flight time in the TOF to form likelihoods $\mathcal{L}(h)~(h=K,\pi)$ for each hadron $h$ hypothesis.
-The charged kaons or pions not originating from $K_S^0$ are required to satisfy $\mathcal{L}(K)>\mathcal{L}(\pi)$ or $\mathcal{L}(\pi)>\mathcal{L}(K)$, respectively.
+The charged kaons or pions not originating from $K_S^0$ were required to satisfy $\mathcal{L}(K)>\mathcal{L}(\pi)$ or $\mathcal{L}(\pi)>\mathcal{L}(K)$, respectively.

-The $K_{S}^0$ candidates are reconstructed from two oppositely charged tracks satisfying $V_{z}<$ 20~cm.
-The two charged tracks are assigned as $\pi^+\pi^-$ without imposing further PID criteria.
-They are constrained to originate from a common vertex and are required to have an invariant mass in the range of (487, 511)~$\mev/c^2$ corresponding to approximately $\pm3\sigma$ of the detection resolution.
-The decay length of the $K^0_S$ candidate is required to be greater than twice the vertex resolution away from the IP.
+The $K_{S}^0$ candidates were reconstructed from two oppositely charged tracks satisfying $V_{z}<$ 20~cm.
+The two charged tracks were assigned as $\pi^+\pi^-$ without imposing further PID criteria.
+They were constrained to originate from a common vertex and required to have an invariant mass in the range of (487, 511)~$\mev/c^2$ corresponding to approximately $\pm3\sigma$ of the detection resolution.
+The decay length of the $K^0_S$ candidate was required to be greater than twice the vertex resolution away from the IP.